atmoswing/atmoswing/readme.md

 Additionally, multiple unit tests are available and are built along with the software.
 It is highly recommended to run these tests before using AtmoSwing operationally.

+## Documentation ##

+AtmoSwing documentation can be found here: https://atmoswing.readthedocs.io/en/latest/

+The repository of the documentation is https://github.com/atmoswing/user-manual

 ## Download AtmoSwing ##

 You can download the releases under: https://github.com/atmoswing/atmoswing/releases